Should I Worry About TikTok?

 I discussed this issue with Catherine Cullen on CBC Ottawa Morning on 27-Jul-2020.
 Have a listen…

-I also cover this issue in the inaugural episode of The Impact, my new show aimed to help you understand security and privacy and how it impacts you and your community.
+I also cover this issue in the inaugural episode of Impact Assessment, my new show aimed to help you understand security and privacy and how it impacts you and your community.
 Check out episode #1, “Is TikTok A Threat?”

 When you open up TikTok, you’ll most likely see a brand new dance move catching fire.
 Some light comedy.
 Maybe even some unique and touching content (like #MeetMyParents).